Actively Recruiting

 - Diagnosed with type 1 diabetes for more than one year

-- Using a Continuous Glucose Monitoring device for at least 3 months before joining the trial
+- Used a Continuous Glucose Monitoring device for at least 3 months before the study

-- Health care professionals who are members of the multidisciplinary diabetes team and willing to undertake Enhanced Usual Care training
+- Health care professionals who are members of a multidisciplinary diabetes team and willing to undertake Enhanced Usual Care training

-- Family members or friends aged 18 or older involved in the participant's care, with participant consent
+- Family or friends aged 18 or older involved in the care of a participant who has consented to their involvement

 - REDUCE facilitators meeting role specifications in the study protocol